-Japchae (also known as jabchae, chapchae, chop chae) is a famous noodle dish that uses the unique Korean glass noodles called dangmyeon, these are made from sweet potato starch and are available from most Asian supermarkets.
-This recipe is very tasty and the noodles have a very interesting texture.
+Japchae (also known as jabchae, chapchae, chop chae) is a famous noodle dish that uses the unique Korean glass noodles called dang myeon, these are made from sweet potato starch and are available from most Asian supermarkets.

 I have used the following ingredients:

-Once the vegetables are cooked add the sauce and mix well, then add the noodles to the frying pan for a final few minutes and mix well.
-I have served with some egg white and egg yolk omelette's
+Once the vegetables are cooked add the sauce and mix well, then add the noodles to the frying pan for a final few minute and mix everything together.